The Cumberland Argus and Fruitgrowers' Advocate: History

 With issue No. 4425, dated 11 May 1938, The Cumberland Argus and Fruitgrowers' Advocate was once again issued weekly, now on Wednesdays, with an issue costing 3d.
 A full-page advertisement, appearing in the previous issue promised that the new Cumberland Argus, "this greatest of district papers", would include "features to interest the whole family", including "comprehensive sporting reviews" for the Fathers, a new Women's supplement and fashion pages for the Mothers and "comic strips for the youngsters."

-Cumberland Argus (1950–62)
+Cumberland Argus

-The newspaper, still published by Cumberland Newspapers Ltd., was officially renamed the Cumberland Argus with issue No.3398, on 22 March 1950, and was relaunched as "a free newspaper", issued weekly on Wednesdays, with a guaranteed circulation of 22,500 to "every home, shop, flat and office" located between Northmead and Villawood.
+The newspaper, still published by Cumberland Newspapers, was renamed the Cumberland Argus with issue No.3398, on 22 March 1950, and was relaunched as a free newspaper, issued weekly on Wednesdays, with a guaranteed circulation of 22,500 to every home, shop, flat and office located between Northmead and Villawood.

-1960 was a year of change for the Cumberland Argus.
-In February, Rupert Murdoch's News Limited acquired the ownership of Cumberland Newspapers and its chain of Sydney-suburban community newspapers, including the Cumberland Argus, for £1 million.
+In February 1960, News Limited acquired Cumberland Newspapers and its chain of Sydney-suburban community newspapers, including the Cumberland Argus, for £1 million.